Introduction

 - When the applicant does not have a place of business or residence in India, the applicant provides an address for service in India (Foreign applicants).

-- The Indian Patent Office operates out of Kolkata, Delhi, Chennai, and Mumbai to make it easier to register Patents.
+- The Indian Patent Office operates out of Kolkata, Delhi, Chennai, and Mumbai to facilitate the registration of Patents.

 Procedure for Patent Registration in India